sortiz4/reviso/README.md

 2. `Recursive` will rename all files under the active directory.

 ## Search and replace
-This section allows you to search for and replace arbitrary patterns.
+This section covers the ability to search for and replace arbitrary patterns.
 All occurrences of the search text will be replaced by the replacement text.
 The replacement text may be omitted to remove the search text from the name.

 ### Options
 1. `Regular expression` will treat the search and replacement text as